-Xerox is committed to creating a safe work environment for our people.
+Xerox is committed to maintaining a safe work environment for our people.
 We strive toward a goal of zero workplace injuries, continually decreasing the frequency and severity of injuries every year.
-In 2014, our global Technology operations total recordable injury (TRI) rate decreased 12% and the day away from work case (DAFW) rate decreased by 7% from 2013 levels.
-Across all of our U.S. operations, the TRI frequency rate decreased 3% and DAFW frequency rate decreased by 13%.
-These performance improvements are reflective of the increased safety awareness and communications to our employees and focused safety management processes within our management teams.
+In 2015, within our global Technology operations the total recordable injury (TRI) rate decreased by 7% and day away from work case (DAFW) rate decreased by 6% from 2014 levels.
+In addition, across all of our U.S. operations, the DAFW frequency rate decreased by 7%, which is reflective of success in preventing the more serious injuries.
+We did experience one work related fatality in 2015, due to a motor vehicle accident on a public road.
+Overall, these improvements have continued since 2012 and are a result of the increased safety awareness and communications to our employees and focused safety management processes within our management teams.

-Total Recordable Incident Rate
+Total Recordable Incident (TRI) Rate